brettdh/instruments/README.md

     $ make  # config=release for optimized build
     $ sudo make install

+On Android: see the Android.mk build files in [Intentional Networking][intnw] for examples.

 Use:

 For the moment, I must leave you to look at the API comments in